mmtnz/weather-app-frontend/README.md

 This project demonstrates the integration of weather APIs with interactive maps using **OpenStreetMap**, providing a clean and intuitive interface.

+This project is a solution for the roadmap.sh project: https://roadmap.sh/projects/weather-api-wrapper-service

 ---

 ## 🚀 Features